Stage Door Review

-Whether it is director Jamie Robinson’s idea or not, this piece takes the surprising visual step of turning away from the speaker to survey the vacant seats of the empty theatre where the play is being filmed.
+Whether it is director Jamie Robinson’s idea or not, this piece takes the surprising visual step of turning away from the speaker to survey the vacant seats of Meridian Hall (formerly the Sony Centre) where the play is being filmed.
 This remarkable shot not only sets up the time, place and reason why the play has been written but serves to emphasize the play as a play in a way none of the others pieces dare to do.

 written by Donna-Michelle St. Bernard, directed by Sarah Waisvisz

 With Donna-Michelle St. Bernard’s Witness Shift, the tone of Season 1 reverts to a form of satire.
 The period is some time in the near future when the police have been fully defunded.
 Black people in distress phone emergency services of their own for a wide range of needs from defusing an altercation to finding a lost dog to seeking psychological support after being insulted.

 A veteran dispatcher (Ucha Ama) sitting at her computer station leads a rookie through a training day.
 The fact that the dispatcher is so unrufflable and so instantly adept, including using sign language, at coping with the widest variety of situations is clearly meant both to be humorous and to point to an ideal worth emulating.
 Ama performs the role of the super-efficient dispatcher with aplomb.
 In helping the victim of an insult to regain her self-respect, Ama also shows the dispatcher has a compassionate side.